klaytn/klaytn-docs/docs/node/service-chain/references/kas-anchoring.md

 ![anchor api](../images/kas-anchor-api-ko.png)

 ## Create Operator Address <a id="create-kas-credential"></a>
-Before you sets up the service node, you need to create an operator address in KAS console.
+To anchor service chain data via KAS, there should be a Klaytn address, enrolled in KAS, that actually send anchoring transaction to Klaytn.
+So, before you set up your service node, you need to create an Klaytn account called "operator" via KAS.
+Please, use KAS console to create this account.

-Please select the chain where you want to anchor.
-You can create an operator for each chain (Cypress/Baobab).
+It is important to be noticed that you must **first select the chain** in Klaytn to which you want to anchor your data on **the top right corner of the KAS console page**.
+You should create an operator for each chain (Cypress/Baobab).

-Note that you cannot share operators for both chains.
+For more details about operator account, please visit [KAS Developer Docs](https://docs.klaytnapi.com/v/en/).

 ![select chain](../images/kas-select-chain-ko.png)